The Queen Is Dead (Once Upon a Time)

 "The Queen Is Dead" is the 15th episode of the second season of the American ABC fantasy/drama television series Once Upon a Time, and the show's 37th episode overall.
 It aired on March 3, 2013.

 In this episode Mary Margaret has to find the dagger before Cora and Regina, while flashbacks show a young Snow trying to save her mother's life.

 It was co-written by David H. Goodman and Daniel T. Thomsen, while being directed by Gwyneth Horder-Payton.

+Title card

+The Storybrooke clock tower stands in the Enchanted Forest.

 Plot

-Opening Sequence

-The Storybrooke clock tower is featured in the forest.

 In the Characters' Past

 Queen Eva (Rena Sofer) makes plans for a ball to celebrate the birthday of her daughter, Snow White (Bailee Madison).
 When Snow sees that a servant, Johanna (Lesley Nicol), has tried on Eva's heirloom tiara, she admonishes the woman until Eva reminds Snow that royalty and the people of the kingdom are entitled to the same dignity.
 Eva suddenly collapses and it soon becomes clear that she is deathly ill.
 A royal doctor is unable to heal her, and Johanna suggests Snow make a wish to the Blue Fairy (Keegan Connor Tracy).
 In the woods, the Blue Fairy appears to Snow and explains that good magic cannot overcome death.
 However, she agrees to make an exception to the rules that bind fairies, and gives Snow a magical candle that will save her mother's life in exchange for the life of another person.
 She must hold the lighted candle over the heart of the person whose life she wants to take and whisper their name.
 Aghast, Snow reveals to her mother what has happened and explains that she is unwilling to kill someone and therefore cannot save her life.
 Eva tells Snow she is proud of her for her strength, and promises to be with her as long as she holds goodness in her heart.
 She dies.

 Snow attends her mother's funeral.
 After Johanna escorts her from the chapel, the Blue Fairy enters but is revealed to actually be Cora (Barbara Hershey) in disguise.
 She declares that, having poisoned Eva, she will also destroy her legacy by turning Snow White's heart to darkness.